distributed-chaos/site/_pages/framework.md

 ## Be Active

 A meetup group that never meets isn't much of a meetup group.
-Whether online or in meatspace, DCGs should meet at least quarterly.
+Whether online or in meatspace, groups should meet at least quarterly.

 ## Be Open